Published on January 27th, 2014 | by Ruben0

 After fermentation, it stays in the casks for 2 to 3 months.
 The base wines are then classified and fortified to 15,5%.
 They are stored as sobretabla for at least a year, until they enter a solera with ten criaderas (an unusually high number for a Fino of Jerez).
 Each scale consists of 70 barrels.
 At the moment of bottling, Inocente is a wine of about ten years old, which is taken out of the solera system twice a year (sacas in Spring and Autumn).
 Mind that Inocente is not entirely drawn from the oldest row of barrels: it is a mix of the solera row and the previous criadera, in order to achieve the same profile regardless of the season.

 Besides the Inocente solera, a parallel solera (equal number of criaderas) produces the Amontillado Tio Diego.
-Its production is very similar (same vineyard, same fermentation), but Tio Diego loses its layer of flor in the last few scales of the solera and adds an additional five to six years of oxidative aging.
+Its production is very similar (same vineyard, same fermentation), but Tio Diego loses its layer of flor in the last few scales due to slower rotation of the solera and adds an additional five to six years of oxidative aging.
 It is also related to the Palo Cortado Viejo CP.

 Fino Inocente (15%, Valdespino)